CS2103JAN2017-W10-B4/addressbook-level4/docs/UserGuide.md

 ### 2.3.
 Listing all events and tasks : `list`

-Shows the lists of all events and tasks in WhatsLeft.<br>
+Shows the lists of all events and tasks in the current mode in WhatsLeft.<br>
 Format: `list`

 ### 2.4.
 Editing an event/task : `edit`